Digital-first, omnichannel platform built for enterprises

 “Initial Response” means the first response and assignment of a Service Incident number by Khoros to a Customer’s submission of a Service Incident.

 “Primary Function” means the core feature & functionality of the Khoros Subscription Services.
 For the Khoros Community Subscription Services, this consists of the ability to read, write and reply to threads and boards.
-For the Khoros Social Media Management Subscription Services, this consists of the ability to read, write and reply to the primary Social Media Networks (i.e. Twitter and Facebook).
+For the Khoros Care Subscription Services, this consists of the ability to read, write and reply to the primary Social Media Networks (i.e. Twitter and Facebook).

 “Service Incident” means an individual request submitted to Khoros on behalf of Customer.
-Each request is uniquely identified with a case number.
+Each request generates a Service Incident and is uniquely identified with a Service Incident case number.

 “Temporary Resolution” means a workaround to the Service Incident that provides substantially equivalent functionality without material business disruption.